XxAdi101xX/Vulkr/README.md

 - A single global light source that can be set as a directional (infinite) or point light with customizable intensity and position values
 - A imgui debug window that provides access to altering the camera and light settings
 - Shadows (ray tracing only so far)
-- Temporal Anti-Aliasing (available for static scenes, a WIP for dynamic scenes)
+- Temporal Anti-Aliasing for static and dynamic scenes (rasterization only so far)

 ## Credits
 A special thanks to Alexander Overvoorde's [Vulkan Tutorial](https://vulkan-tutorial.com/) for providing a great introduction to Vulkan as a whole and providing the base knowledge required to get started on this project.
 Additionally, Sascha Willems' [Vulkan Demos](https://github.com/SaschaWillems/Vulkan), [Vulkan Samples](https://github.com/KhronosGroup/Vulkan-Samples) provided by the KhronosGroup and the [Vulkan Ray Tracing Samples](https://github.com/nvpro-samples/vk_raytracing_tutorial_KHR) provided by NVIDIA have played an instrumental role into providing guidance into best practices, techniques and code samples for implementing various features using Vulkan.
 Finally, the discord and reddit communities on Vulkan and Graphics Programming have been very helpful with answering many of the questions that I've gotten along the way!